b13/otf/README.md

 ### Administration

-The behaviour of the on-the-fly evaluation hints can be confgiured with User TSconfig.
+The behaviour of the on-the-fly evaluation hints can be configured with User TSconfig.
 Following options are available:

 * `tx_otf.conflictingRecordLink` - Whether a link to the confliciting record should be displayed (Default: `1`)

 ### Registration API

-You can register your own evaluation services to handle additional `eval`'s.
+You can register your own evaluation services to handle additional `eval`s.
 Therefore, create a new evaluation service class which implements the `EvaluationInterface`.
 The class will then automatically be tagged and registered.
 Additionally, you can extend `AbstractEvaluation`, which